The renderer that Marionette uses to render data into a template can now be set

 object.

-If you wish to override the template engine used, change the render
+If you wish to override the template engine used, change the render method to

 work however you want: